Raiden1411/zabi/docs/pages/api/utilities/encoding/ssz_encode.md

 It takes 2 argument.

-- a allocator that is used to manage memory allocations.
+- an allocator that is used to manage memory allocations.
 - the value to be encoded.
 This can be almost any zig type.

 ```zig